50 Instagram-Worthy Honeymoon Spots

 Best Beaches: Koh Tao, Thailand

 WHY GO: Why settle for one breathtaking beach when you can experience a dozen?
 Rent a motorbike and search for your favorite with your partner.
+There's no limit to the fun honeymoon ideas to explore in Thailand.

 WHERE TO STAY: The adults-only resort Koh Tao Bamboo Huts (from $212, KohTaoBambooHuts.com) features 19 huts perched on rocks at the edge of the sea.
 All look out on the water, plus have an indoor and outdoor balcony and pavilion.
 You can also book one with a private swimming pool and Jacuzzi fit for two.